atangeman/AngularJsBuilder/README.md

 # AngularJs Builder

-A simple linux command-line script to set up working directory to AngularJs standards.
+A simple linux command-line script to set up working directories and base files to AngularJs standards.

 ## Standards Used